Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 	1. Build the solution.
 The **NuGet** dependencies will be downloaded and installed automatically.

 1. Open **StoreManagerController** class.
 To do this, expand the **Controllers** folder and double-click **StoreManagerController.cs**.
-1. The Delete controller action is exactly the same as the previous Store Details controller action: it queries the **album** object from the database using the **id** provided in the URL and returns the appropiate **View**.
+1. The Delete controller action is exactly the same as the previous Store Details controller action: it queries the **album** object from the database using the **id** provided in the URL and returns the appropriate **View**.
 To do this, replace the HTTP-GET **Delete** action method code with the following:

 	(Code Snippet - _ASP.NET MVC 4 Helpers and Forms and Validation - Ex5 Handling Deletion HTTP-GET Delete action_)